 Rodents and Pests

 Long-term plumbing leaks aren’t just a constant source of water, but they also invite rodents and pests escaping the torrid weather outside.
 When they come in, they will settle and breed as conditions are conducive for them.
 Rotting wood will provide nourishment while leaking water will quench their thirst.
-Crawl space encapsulation and dehumidification can help stop infestation and breeding.
+Crawl space encapsulation and dehumidification can help make it difficult for pests to get into your crawl space so there will be less chance of infestation and breeding.

 Revamp Your Crawl Space